davidkroell/homemade-di/README.md

 Once, I've been this developer, but now I'm one of the seniors who believe that dependency injection (DI) is a very important and useful concept we all should be familiar with.
-Then I sometimes thought how hard could it be to create a DI myself?
+Then I sometimes thought how hard could it be to create a DI framework myself?
-How hard could it be to create some instances of classes which are registered at first?
+How hard could it be to create some instances of classes which are registered first?
 It's not magic, neither is it hard.
-I'd like to show you now how to do it, maybe it helps you for your understanding.
+I'd like to show you now how to do it - and maybe it will help you understand it better.

 ## Why Dependency Injection?